-CCl OPACE 2 Task Team on National Climate Monitoring Products
+CCl OPACE 2 Expert Team on National Climate Monitoring Products 2015-2018

 Currently, a wide variety of climate monitoring products are produced around the world and there are many inconsistencies between the methods used by different countries.
 The inconsistencies make comparisons difficult, or impossible.

 Even simple differences such as the choice of the base period for calculating anomalies, or the length of available records can make it difficult to interpret differences from one country to the next.
-For example, the "warmest year on record" is newsworthy if the record is 200 years long, but less so if it is only 5 years long.
+For example, the "warmest year on record" is newsworthy if the record is 200 years long, but less so if only 5 years of data are available.

-The team would define how those products would be created so that comparing a national monitoring product from one country with that of another would be an apples with apples comparison.
+The team defined how those products would be created so that comparing a national monitoring product from one country with that of another would be an "apples with apples" comparison.

 What is a national climate monitoring product?